Operative Dentistry - Best Practices

 - Rufenacht delineated smile analysis into facial esthetics, dentofacial esthetics, and dental esthetics, encompassing the macro and micro elements describe above.
 Further classification identifies five levels of esthetics: facial, oral-facial, oral, dentogingival, and dental.

-Part of evaluating dental esthetics for smile design is choosing tooth shapes for patients based on their facial characteristics.
-Although there are digital smile design services available to dentists for a fee, it is possible to use basic software, such as: Powerpoint, Keynote, Photoshop to create and demonstrate for patients the proposed smile design treatments.
+Part of evaluating dental esthetics for smile analysis is choosing tooth shapes for patients based on their facial characteristics.
+Although there are digital smile analysis services available to dentists for a fee, it is possible to use basic software, such as: Powerpoint, Keynote, Photoshop to create and demonstrate for patients the proposed treatments.

-Digital smile design (DSD) is a multi-use conceptual tool that can strengthen diagnostic vision, improve communication, and enhance predictability throughout treatment.
-DSD allows for careful analysis of the patient’s facial and dental characteristics along with any critical factors that may have been overlooked during clinical, photographic, or diagnostic cast–based evaluation procedures.
+Digital smile analysis is a multi-use conceptual tool that can strengthen diagnostic vision, improve communication, and enhance predictability throughout treatment.
+The tool allows for careful analysis of the patient’s facial and dental characteristics along with any critical factors that may have been overlooked during clinical, photographic, or diagnostic cast–based evaluation procedures.
 The drawing of reference lines and shapes over extra- and intraoral digital photographs in a predetermined sequence can widen diagnostic visualization and help the restorative team evaluate the limitations and risk factors of a given case, including asymmetries, disharmonies, and violations of esthetic principles.